TheChymera/masterarbeit/README.rst

 .. engl

-Pupillometry is a simple yet versatile physiological method with ample applications in neuropsychology.
+Pupillometry is a simple physiological method with ample applications in neuropsychology.
 While initially considered a marker for arousal and emotionality, pupillometry is more recently used as a marker for cognitive load.
 In this study we use a behavioural task based on both emotion and pattern recognition to determine whether:
 (a) emotional perception impacts the pupil dilation response differently from equivalent non-emotional cognitive load;
 (b) perception of different emotions influences the pupil dilation response differently.
+Strong electrophysiological evidence has been presented for pupil dilation control via the locus coeruleus, the main site of norepinephrine synthesis in the brain.
 We use functional magnetic resonance imaging (fMRI) to test whether the pupil dilation response is a reliable indicator of locus coeruleus activity, and whether any discrepancies can be accounted for by the type of task being performed.
 A correlation of pupil dilation and locus coeruleus activity would pave the way for establishing pupillometry as a convenient, rapid, and low-cost avenue of approximating noradrenergic activity.